Mark Wagner, C.E.P, LEED AP

 As an Accredited Professional in Leadership in Energy and Environmental Design, Mr. Wagner has fostered green and sustainable design and operation features where appropriate.
 He has been highly successful in assisting clients in obtaining NYS Clean Air/Clean Water Bond Acts, American Reinvestment and Recovery Act (ARRA) as well as energy efficiency grants from both LIPA and NYSERDA for innovative technology.

-Mr. Wagner has been teaching wastewater certification courses since 1980 and has had over 900 students participate in his courses.
-He has been an active member of NYWEA since 1981 and continues to serve the local chapter and serves as Chapter Representative on the State Board of Directors of NYWEA.
-Mr. Wagner has been the recipient of numerous awards over the years including: NYWEA – Bob Carballeira Distinguished Service Award, NYWEA – Milton T. Hill Award, NYWEA – David Flaumenbaum Safety & Training Award, NYWEA – Outstanding Operator, and the NYWEA – Chapter Achievement Award.
+Mr. Wagner has been teaching wastewater certification courses since 1980 and has had over 900 students participate in the NYSDEC/NYWEA approved certification courses.
+He has been an active member of NYWEA since 1981 and continues to participate in Chapter activities including development of an educational flyer on nitrogen reduction.
+Mr. Wagner has been the recipient of numerous awards over the years including: NYWEA – John Chester Brigham Award, Bob Carballeira Distinguished Service Award, NYWEA – Milton T. Hill Award, NYWEA – David Flaumenbaum Safety & Training Award, NYWEA – Outstanding Operator, and the NYWEA – Chapter Achievement Award.